Key Takeaways

 Yes.
 A comparison page targets "Competitor vs. Your Brand" — a reader evaluating two named options.
 An alternatives page targets "Competitor Alternatives" — a reader who already dislikes the named option and wants a shortlist.
 Same money keyword family, different intent, different page shape.

-The working benchmark is 7.5% or higher for B2B SaaS, per the 2026 Unbounce / SaaSHero data set.
+The working benchmark is 7.5% or higher for B2B SaaS, per the 2026 Unbounce / SaaSHero data.
 Pages that dip below 4% usually suffer from one of four things: unclear intent, missing schema, weak CTAs, or poor mobile parity.
 Audit those first.

-Three moves: write answer-first capsules under every H2, add a named-competitor FAQ block with 2-3 sentence answers, and invest in review-site presence (G2, TrustRadius).
+Three moves: write answer-first capsules under every H2, add a named-competitor FAQ block with two to three sentence answers, and invest in review-site presence (G2, TrustRadius).
 LLMs quote review-site citations back into their answers, and FAQ Q&A pairs are the easiest format for an AI model to lift.
+For a full breakdown, see our guide on ranking in AI Overviews.

 Name them.
 SEO rewards exact-match queries, and buyers searching "[Competitor] vs [You]" expect to see the named brand.
 The legal risk is low if you stick to factual, sourced claims and avoid superlatives.
 Generic descriptions dilute both ranking and trust.